-Kirsten Hughes is the chairman of the Massachusetts Republican Party, first elected in 2013, and re-elected in 2015.
+Kirsten Hughes is the chairman of the Massachusetts Republican Party, first elected in 2013, and re-elected in 2015 and 2017.
 Under Chairman Hughes' leadership, the MassGOP has reclaimed the Governor's Office, picked up 9 new seats and added 13 new freshmen to the GOP team on Beacon Hill.
 In the 2015-16 cycle, the Party delivered the most successful presidential-year election for Republican legislative candidates in over 30 years.
 The Party successfully defended every Republican incumbent and increased the size of the GOP caucus for the first presidential election year since 1984.

 Kirsten was born and raised in Quincy, Massachusetts to Edith, a Quincy Public School teacher and John, a Human Resources executive.
 She graduated from the St. Ann School in Wollaston and later from the Notre Dame Academy, where she was a member of the National Honor Society.
 Hughes went on to receive a B.F.A from New York University, her law degree from New England School of Law, and was admitted to the Massachusetts Bar shortly after.